jindongyang94/anti-spoofing/README.md

 1. Add the real photos in a new folder under <data/processed/new_folder/real>
 2. Add the fake photos in a new folder under <data/processed/new_folder/fake>

-Examples of the function commands are pasted at the top of all scripts.
-Use the makeFile functions instead of interacting with the scripts yourself.

 ### Preprocess images based on unclassified images

 1. Add all the unclassified photos in a new folder under <data/external/new_folder>